alephium/old-wiki/src/Frequently-Asked-Questions.md

 Theoretically yes, the future is not really projectable beyond 80 years.
 However, it is not uncommon for open-source community-driven blockchains such as Alephium to change their policies along their evolution.
 If the community decides to alter a cap, then that cap will be altered.

 ### What is the minimum Transaction Fee (TF)?
-Currently, the minimum transaction fee is hard-capped at 0.00000000000001 ALPH.
-The pricing is however bound by auctioning and therefore dynamic.
-However, we are investigating ways to alter the minimum TF dynamically based on hashrate.
+Currently, the minimum transaction fee is currently 0.002 ALPH.
+This is enforced at the node level to avoid DoS attacks on the network.
+Later on, the minimum will be reduced.
+The lowest minimum transaction fee possible is at 0.00000000000001 ALPH.
+The actual fee will depend on the number of inputs (utxo) and on the number of signers.

 ## Miscellaneous